 Loyalty programs adeptly leverage this bit of psychology when they label a customer as being more “senior” than others.
 Just take frequent flyer programs for example.
 They are usually tiered – Silver, Gold, Platinum, etc. – so that customers can constantly work toward a new level of seniority replete with new rewards and offers.

 And the really effective bit is that as members view themselves as Silver Customers and Gold Customers, they grow more loyal to the brand doling out the special recognition, and they usually spend more, more frequently.
-Being recognized as a VIP makes customers feel good and they seek to repeat that feeling and reinforce that self-image as frequently as possible.
+Being recognised as a VIP makes customers feel good and they seek to repeat that feeling and reinforce that self-image as frequently as possible.

 4. Pit yourself against an idea, belief or even a competitor